Two Closing Assignments:

 The second bio poem assignment has a new name, Poetic Profile.
 It helps us as teachers address the vital question, "Why is it important to know who our students are?"
 When we know the backgrounds and experiences of our students, we can plan lessons that engage them.
 We tailor our content to their interests and design activities that connect to their learning styles and multiple intelligences.
 When students have lessons that relate to their reality and are relevant to their lives, unruly classroom behavior becomes a non-issue.
 In completing your assignment, the Poetic Profile, you will tell your readers about your students: who they are, what they are like, and who they want to become.

-As discussed in class, you have the freedom to compose a Poetic Profile poem using the sonnet form with octave and sestet — or not.
+You have the freedom to compose a Poetic Profile poem using the sonnet form with octave and sestet — or not.
 You may choose to summarize and illuminate your students as a composite group, or you may write about students in one special class.
 The poem can also represent students from your last rotation.

 NOTE: You are encouraged to write a title for your profile.
 It should be short enough to fit on one line.